spiceai/docs/spiceaidocs/docs/data-accelerators/index.md

 | [`sqlite`](./sqlite.md)           | Embedded SQLite         | Alpha  | `memory`, `file` |
 | [`postgres`](./postgres/index.md) | Attached PostgreSQL     | Alpha  |                  |

+## Data types
+Data accelerators may not support all possible Apache Arrow data types.
+For complete compatibility, see [specifications](../reference/datatypes.md).

 ## Refresh SQL

 For datasets configured with a `full` refresh mode, this is an optional setting that filters the locally accelerated data to a smaller working set.
 This can be useful if your application/dashboard only ever uses a subset of the data stored in the federated table.